clelidm/MinCompSpin_Greedy/README.md

 Each of these datasets can be analyzed by running the program with the `makefile` or the `job_run.sh` after commenting/uncommenting the correct datafile choices at the beginning of these files.

-**Results:** See Ref.[1] for results and comments on the Best Basis obtained for these datasets.
+**Results:** See Ref.[1] for results and discussions on the best MCMs obtained for these datasets.
 You can also find, in the `OUTPUT` folder, the log returned when running the greedy code on these datasets.

 [2] LeCun, L Bottou, Y Bengio, P Haffner, Gradient-based learning applied to document recognition.
 Proc.
 IEEE 86, 2278–2324 (1998).